knownorigin/ko-engineering-interview/resources/API-TEST.md

 ## Exercise

-Using the API below, load all user posts and then decorate them with the appropriate user data.
+Using the endpoints on this API https://jsonplaceholder.typicode.com/ to do the following:

-1. Retrieve post data API: https://jsonplaceholder.typicode.com/posts
+1. Retrieve post data API:
-   * GET a list of users posts
+    * GET an array of posts

-2. Retrieve user data API: https://jsonplaceholder.typicode.com/users/{userId}
+2. Retrieve user data API:
-   * GET a specific users data
+    * GET a specific users data (UserId: 3)

-3. Once you have these, combine the data!
+3. Combine the data:

-4. Group the data you have fetched by the user ID
+    * Attach an array of relevant posts (Posts[]) to the user object
+    * Return an object in this format, {...user, posts: [...posts]}

+4. Testing:
-5. If you've got this far then implement some tests
+    * If you haven't already, implement some tests for your code

-Write an implementation for the above with some test coverage.

 ## Notes

 Things we're looking for:

 * Talk us through what you’re doing and the decisions you’re making, it’s OK to think out loud.
 * A focus on clean, testable code.
 * Implement or highlight any optimisations you have identified.
 * Write tests for your implementation.